Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The bank recommends wiring foreign currency, instead of Canadian dollars, when sending money abroad, as doing so can mean faster payments and more competitive rates.
 It could also result in lower fees, as correspondent banks often charge more for currency exchanges during transfers.

-These rates compare favorably with other Canadian banks.
-For instance, RBC charges $45 or more for outgoing wire transfers and $17 for incoming wire transfers that are greater than $50.
-Customers can send up to $2,500 per day from their online accounts or smartphones using RBC’s international money transfer service, which costs $13.50 per transaction.
-Each Interac e-Transfer costs $1.00 for personal accounts and $1.50 for business accounts (the fee may be waived in some cases).*
+These rates are comparable to other Canadian banks.
+For instance, RBC charges $45 or more for outgoing wire transfers and $17 for incoming non-RBC wire transfers greater than $50.
+Customers can send up to $2,500 per day from their online accounts or smartphones using RBC’s international money transfer service, which costs $6 for transfers of $1,000 or less and $10 for amounts over $1,000.
+Interac e-Transfers are free for all RBC personal chequing accounts, and each bulk Interac e-Transfers for business account holders cost $1.90 (the fee may be waived in some cases).*

 Is TD Bank safe to use?